vyrjana/DearEIS/joss/paper.md

 Some of the other software listed in \autoref{tbl:alternatives} are available for free though they are not necessarily also open source (\autoref{tbl:license_comparison}).
 For example, the source code is not publicly available for EIS Spectrum Analyzer, Kramers-Kronig Test, and Lin-KK Tool.
-The source code for LEVM/LEVMW is included with the binaries, but the source code is not distributed under an open-source license.
+The source code for LEVM/LEVMW is included with the binaries, but the source code is not distributed under an open source license.
 DRTtools requires the user to have licenses for MATLAB and its Optimization Toolbox package, which adds a financial barrier to its use.
 Fortunately, a Python-based port called pyDRTtools is available.
 Several of these free software support multiple platforms.

-Table: Comparison of source code availability, applicable open-source license(s) if the source code is available, and supported major platforms of the software included in \autoref{tbl:alternatives}.
+Table: Comparison of source code availability, applicable open source license(s) if the source code is available, and supported major platforms of the software included in \autoref{tbl:alternatives}.
 \su{1}The Apache License version 2.0 (APLv2), the GNU General Public License version 3.0 (GPLv3), and the MIT license (MIT).
 \su{2}May also work on other platforms with the help of a compatibility layer or an emulator.
 \su{3}pyimpspec is a dependency of DearEIS.